 The country is a party to the International Covenant on Civil and Political Rights.

-A representative of the Jewish community said it had requested the government lower the community registration threshold to 200 members.
-He said the government had previously revised the threshold downward from 500 to 250.
+A representative of the Jewish community said the community had requested the government to lower the registration threshold to 200 members.
+He said the government had previously revised the threshold down from 500 to 250.
+The representative said the government increased its communication and cooperation with the Jewish community during the year, but that its request for registration was pending at year’s end.

-The Rastafarian community again stated officials from the Ministry of Equity, Social Justice, Empowerment, Youth Development, Sports, and Local Government engaged in constructive dialogue with their community leaders and outreach with the broader Rastafarian community.
+The Rastafarian community again stated that officials from the Ministry of Equity, Social Justice, Empowerment, Youth Development, Sports, and Local Government engaged in constructive dialogue with their community leaders and outreach with the broader Rastafarian community.
 They said the primary issue discussed was encouraging the government to legalize marijuana for religious purposes.
-In July the government established a commission to develop recommendations regarding possible steps towards legalizing or decriminalizing marijuana.
+In August, a government commission established to develop recommendations regarding possible steps towards legalizing or decriminalizing marijuana issued its report to the government.
 The commission’s mandate focused on the commercial benefits of cannabis production.
-According to a government official, the commission was required as part of the public consultations needed to amend the constitution, but the Rastafarian community said the government was using the commission to delay making a decision on decriminalization or legalization until after the next parliamentary election in 2021.
-Composed primarily of government officials but also including a representative from the Rastafarian community, the commission’s inaugural meeting was in October.
+The report’s recommendations were not made public by year’s end.
+Representatives of the Rastafarian community said they were awaiting the public release of the report and were encouraged by the general trend towards decriminalization and legalization of marijuana in the Caribbean.
+They said this trend could eventually lead to legal reforms that would allow Rastafarians to legally use marijuana for religious purposes.

 Rastafarian community representatives reported their reluctance to use marijuana for religious purposes because marijuana use was illegal and subject to punitive fines.
-Rastafarians said during the year targeted searches by police and immigration officers had shifted from towns and villages to the hills where marijuana plantations were often located.
+Rastafarians said that, during the year, police increased enforcement of marijuana laws, including raids on marijuana plantations during the COVID-19 lockdown period.
+According to police leadership, enforcement would continue “until the law has changed.”

-While members of the Rastafarian community stated the Ministry of Education had increased enforcement of regulations requiring the vaccination of schoolchildren to enter school, they said the government sometimes provided waivers to Rastafarian families that cited their religious belief in not vaccinating their children.
+While members of the Rastafarian community said the Ministry of Education maintained enforcement of regulations requiring the vaccination of children to attend school, they said the government continued to provide waivers to Rastafarian families that cited their religious belief in not vaccinating their children.
 Some Rastafarians said they decided to vaccinate their children so they could attend school when a waiver was not granted; others chose to homeschool.
 According to Rastafarian representatives, the government granted waivers when parents clearly cited religion as the basis for the request; if this information was not provided, the government did not approve the waiver.
-Rastafarians stated the lack of insurance coverage for traditional doctors some Rastafarians used continued to be a problem due to high costs.
+Rastafarians said the lack of insurance coverage for traditional doctors some Rastafarians used continued to be a problem due to high costs.

 The government continued to consult with the Pentecostal Assemblies of the West Indies, as well as the Christian Council, comprising representatives of the Catholic Church and some Protestant denominations, on issues relevant to their communities.
 It also continued its informal meetings with members of the Rastafarian community on pending legislation and policies, including certification of priests to sign marriage certificates, issues surrounding required vaccinations for school attendance, and cannabis legalization.

-The government also continued to consult with the Religious Advisory Committee, comprised of leaders from different religious communities, to develop regulatory and legal reforms and program recommendations for approval by the cabinet of ministers.
+The government continued to consult with the Religious Advisory Committee, an official entity composed of leaders from different religious communities, along with a nonvoting government official, to develop regulatory and legal reforms and program recommendations for approval by the Cabinet of Ministers.
+Issues discussed included the Jewish community’s request to lower the required minimum membership threshold of 250 persons.